rseah145/awesome-dots/README.md

 adi1090x rofi themes is used

-Requires yay to be installed
+Requires yay to be installed.
+[Install guide](https://github.com/Jguer/yay#installation)

 Requires volctl to be installed  (via yay)